aristanetworks/CloudEOS/terraform/README.md

 ## To destroy resources

 It's necessary to destroy in following order.
-Assuming current directory to be "examples/name-of-topology" Eg "examples/aws_oneregion_multipleleaf"
+Assuming current directory to be "examples/name-of-topology" (eg. "examples/aws_oneregion_multipleleaf")

 1. Destroy Leaf resources